 The coconut milk marinade is so creamy and just slightly sweet.
 If you didn’t know it was marinated in coconut milk, you probably wouldn’t get a lot of coconut flavour from it.
 So if you’re worried about not liking the taste of it, don’t worry.

 The sauce smells pretty potent when you’re cooking it, I’m not gonna lie.
 You might get a little bit worried that it’s not going to taste good.
 When you taste it by itself from the pan, it’s going to be pretty strong.
 But it pairs so incredibly well with the chicken.
-Realize, as you’re tasting it, that it’s a glaze, and not a sauce that you will eat like one would eat spaghetti sauce.
-Though I serve this chicken with rice and spoon a generous spoonful over top of that as well.
+Realize, as you’re tasting it, that it’s a glaze, and not a thick sauce that you will eat like one would eat spaghetti sauce.
+If you want a little less tang, simply swap half of the vinegar for chicken or vegetable broth as stated in the notes section.

 It’s tangy, sweet and spicy.
 The glaze reduces to this beautifully thick, syrupy consistency that doesn’t simply run off of the chicken.